Discover more from Alex Ewerlöf Notes

 Pros

-Time based SLI is easier to measure
+Time-based SLI is easier to measure

-It is a bit more intuitive to understand
+Uptime is a bit more intuitive to understand

 Cons

 A few bad events can easily hide in an aggregation period and go under the radar.
 For example, if the average latency in a minute is in the “good” range, there can be requests in the same aggregation period which their latency in not in the “good” range.
+For these cases it is better to use percentile.

 Event Based SLI